 Resolution Vs. Precision Vs. Accuracy

-When considering scales, three main qualities determine whether they are working properly, the first of which is resolution.
-Resolution is the value that tells the user how close the scale can read to the object’s true weight.
+When considering scales, three main qualities determine whether they are suitable for the application, and if they are working properly, the first of which is resolution.
+Resolution is the value that tells the user the weight readability of the scale.
 For example, a scale may have a resolution of one gram.
-What this means is that if an object weighs 20 grams, then the scale will give a reading for the object up to one gram either way from the object’s true weight.
+What this means is that if an object weighs 40200 grams, then the scale will give a reading for the object up to one gram either way.

-Precision differs from accuracy because accuracy is needed once, precision is needed all of the time.
-If you weigh the same object repeatedly but get different measurements each time, then the scale has low precision.
+Precision differs from resolution If you weigh the same object repeatedly but get different measurements each time, then the scale has low precision.
 On the other hand, if you get the same reading every time you weigh the object, then you have perfect precision.

 However, precision does not equate to accuracy.
 For example, if the resolution of the scale is low, even with perfect precision, it will not give you the true weight of an object.
 In order to have high accuracy, the scale must have both high resolution and high precision.